zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 The device tree files are located in a couple of different directories.
-The directory split is done based on architecture, and there is also a common directory where architecture agnostic device tree and yaml files are located.
+The directory split is done based on architecture, and there is also a common directory where architecture agnostic device tree and YAML binding files are located.

 Assuming the current working directory is the ZEPHYR_BASE, the directory hierarchy looks like the following::